 - Scope of Work (no more than 1 page, single-spaced, 12 font) – note that only page 1 will be read from any submissions of longer than 1 page

-- If applicable, results from previous award and distinction of current proposal from previous award (no more than 1 page, single-spaced, 12 font)
+- If applicable, information about previous award (no more than 1 page, single-spaced, 12 font)

-- Describe potential for future work and sources of follow-up funding (no more than one-half page)
+- Potential for future work and sources of follow-on funding (no more than one-half page)

-- Team bios (no more than one-half page per team member)
+- Team member bios (no more than one-half page per team member)

 - Applicants are strongly encouraged to use the budget template in the printable version of the NOFO.